adobe/aio-theme/README.md

 See [Conventional Commits](https://conventionalcommits.org/) for commit guidelines.

-## Publishing
+## Releases

+You can check the latest released version of `@adobe/gatsby-theme-parliament` at https://github.com/adobe/gatsby-theme-parliament/releases.

-The repository is setup as a monorepo using [lerna](https://github.com/lerna/lerna) for automated publishing to NPM.
+This repository is setup as a monorepo using [lerna](https://github.com/lerna/lerna) for automated publishing to NPM.

 Use `GH_TOKEN=[YOUR_GH_TOKEN] lerna publish --create-release github --conventional-commits --no-private` for publishing `@adobe/gatsby-theme-parliament` on npm.